vsch/flexmark-java/README.md

 - Add `Builder::blockPreProcessor()` method to allow adding custom processing similar to `Reference` processing done previously in `ParagraphParser`.

-- `InlineParserImpl` has all previously `private` fields and methods set to `protected` so that it can be sub-classed for customizations.

 - Special processing in document parser for ParagraphParser removed, now can be done by each Parser since ParserState is passed to `closeBlock()` method.